Jane Ritchie

-Jane Ritchie OBE (née Beaglehole; born 12 February 1936) is a New Zealand psychology academic and expert of child-raising.
-She is currently an emeritus professor at the University of Waikato.
+Jane Ritchie OBE (née Beaglehole; 12 February 1936 – 21 April 2023) was a New Zealand psychology academic and expert of child-raising.
+She was an emeritus professor at the University of Waikato.
 She was the first woman to graduate with a PhD in psychology from a New Zealand university.

 Biography

-Ritchie was born on 12 February 1936 in Honolulu as Jane Beaglehole, the daughter of psychologist and ethnologist Ernest Beaglehole, They lived in New Zealand from 1937.
+Ritchie was born on 12 February 1936 in Honolulu as Jane Beaglehole, the daughter of psychologist and ethnologist Ernest Beaglehole.
+The family lived in New Zealand from 1937.
 She received her education at Karori School and Wellington Girls' College.
 She then studied at Victoria University and obtained a Bachelor of Arts in 1956, a Master of Arts in 1957, and a PhD in 1963.
 Her 1957 master thesis was titled Childhood in Rakau: A Study of the First Five Years of Life and the PhD, submitted in 1962, had the title Maori Families: an Exploratory Study in Wellington City.
 While at Victoria, she met and married James Ritchie, and the two collaborated on almost all their future research, just as her parents had done.

-They both moved to University of Waikato, and both rose to full professor.
-She was a postdoctoral research fellow from 1973 to 1975, a lecturer from 1976 to 1979, a senior lecturer from 1980 to 1984.
+They both moved to the University of Waikato, and both rose to full professor.
+She was a postdoctoral research fellow from 1973 to 1975, a lecturer from 1976 to 1979 and a senior lecturer from 1980 to 1984.
 She was promoted to associate professor in 1985, and in 1995 was appointed a professor.

 James Ritchie died in 2009 and Jane retired in 2010.
 Two younger brothers have achieved notability.
 David Beaglehole (1938–2014) was a physicist at Victoria University.
 Robert Beaglehole (born 1945) is an emeritus professor in epidemiology at the University of Auckland.
+Jane Ritchie died on April 21, 2023, at the age of 87.